 Essential oils come from concentrated plant extracts that capture the scent or “essence” of the source.
 While they may have benefits for humans, such as reducing stress or improving mood, they can be more problematic for pets.
 Their intense concentration means they may affect animals differently than humans.
 For pet owners, it’s crucial to understand the risks and benefits associated with these oils before using them around their pets.

 There is a common belief that essential oils, particularly citrus oils, are harmful to cats and other pets, but this is largely based on stigma rather than solid scientific evidence.
 While some animal studies have shown negative reactions to certain oils, many pet owners have safely used citrus oils in products like flea collars without issues.
 For example, oils like lemon and orange are often used to repel pests, and some pets show no adverse effects.
-However, it’s still essential to use caution and consult with a vet, as every pet can react differently, and more research is needed to fully understand the risks and benefits.
+However, it’s still essential to use aromas cautiously and consult with a vet, as every pet can react differently, and more research is needed to understand the risks and benefits fully.

 The Risks of Essential Oils for Pets